aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 .. code-block:: console

     $ verdi daemon stop
+    Profile: default
+    Waiting for the daemon to shut down...
+OK

 Next, let's *submit* the ``CalcJob`` we ran previously.
 Start the ``verdi shell`` and execute the Python code snippet below.